-Recently, these guys have received so much hype that almost no serious project can do without them.
-Only a single mention of this notion in one’s summary is able to get the applicant on the recruiters radar immediately.
+Recently, these guys have received so much hype that almost no severe project can do without them.
+Only a single mention of this notion in one’s summary can immediately get the applicant on the recruiter’s radar.
 Admittedly, having such a team (or even one pro) on and running may be costly.
-Witness the highlight of the evening - DevOPs!
+Witness the highlight of the evening – DevOps engineers!

 Having started not so long ago (official start in 2009), the DevOps movement does crazy things today.
-According to Puppet’s State of DevOps Report, adoption of this approach as a regular practice guarantees the company 200 times more frequent deployments, 24 times faster recovery and three times lower change failure rates.
+According to Puppet’s State of DevOps Report, adopting this approach as a regular practice guarantees the company 200 times more frequent deployments, 24 times faster recovery, and three times lower change failure rates.
 Sounds like a working thing, yeah?
-But what is actually hidden behind the catchy word and if it's worth the hype that has been raised around it?
-Let's deal with the specifics.
+But what is hidden behind the catchy word, and is it worth the hype raised around it?
+Let’s deal with the specifics.

-What is DevOps and what this beast can do
+What is DevOps engineer and what this beast can do

 DevOps is the natural progression for ideas of “agile” development.
-It aims to bring together the development, testing and service communities as a whole.
-The wordplay “Dev” - development, and “Ops” - operations doesn’t convey the full sense, but reflects the basic idea embodied in DevOps - cooperation between various development (and post development) stages.
+It aims to bring together the development, testing, and service communities.
+The wordplay “Dev” – development, and “Ops” – operations doesn’t convey the complete sense but reflects the basic idea embodied in DevOps – cooperation between various development (and post-development) stages.

 Technically, DevOps engineer connects:

 - developers, who want to make a product as quickly as possible,

 - with engineers supporting it.